 Typically, a Slider Scale would be used to capture a percentage or another number that would fall within a fixed range.
 For example, you could ask the respondent how many cars they own.

 - Click Add Question on your survey.

-- Type your question in the Question Text field.
+- Type your question in the Question field.

-- In the Answer Choices field, type the text that will be displayed on the left-hand side of each field.
-The question type allows for users to create single questions with multiple scales, so each one of these you use will create a scale.
+- In the Answer Choices fields, type the text that will be displayed on the left-hand side of each field.
+The question type allows for users to create single questions with multiple sliders that use the same scale, so each one of these you use will create a scale.
 If you're trying to set the increments for the scale, see the next step.